 Ideally, you'll need a PC and an appropriate replacement power supply for the computer.
 If your power supply doesn't need to be replaced and you want to save yourself the cost of buying a new one, you can just remove the power supply unit from your PC and then reinstall it.
 You will follow the same steps in either case.
-As always, take ESD precautions (discussed in Task 1.18) to avoid accidentally damaging electrical components on the motherboard.
+As always, take ESD precautions (discussed in Task 1.1) to avoid accidentally damaging electrical components on the motherboard.

-You can actually upgrade a PC to use a more robust power supply, especially if you have installed newer components in the computer that are electricity hungry.
-Just make sure that the specifications of the power supply upgrade match the computer's requirements.
-Also, it should go without saying that you will need to completely unplug the power supply from its power source before beginning this exercise.
+You can upgrade a PC to use a more robust power supply, especially if you have installed newer components in the computer that are electricity-hungry.
+Just make sure that the specifications of the power-supply upgrade match the computer's requirements.
+Check the motherboard's and power-supply's documentation to determine whether you need additional adapters or other equipment to correctly perform the upgrade.
+It should also go without saying that you will need to completely unplug the power supply from its power source before beginning this exercise.